threathunters-io/laurel/man/laurel-about.7.md

 -a exit,always -F arch=b64 -S fork,vfork,clone,clone3 -F success=1 -F exe=/bin/bash
 # …
 ```
-If the `fork` calls are not needed in the log file, they can be filtered out by assigning a key to those rules in the audit ruleset and adding thhis key to `filter.filter-keys`.
+If the `fork` calls are not needed in the log file, they can be filtered out by assigning a key to those rules in the audit ruleset and adding this key to `filter.filter-keys`.

 Note that older versions of auditd may not understand all the syscalls.
 In those cases, it may be necessary to substitute the syscall numbers for the ruleset.